All Episodes

 They were so frustrated and angry with her.

-And it was a fiasco, it really was.
+And it was a fiasco.

-And then this on Friday, Alexandria Ocasio Cortez lashed out at Senator Lindsey Graham on Twitter.
+And then this on Friday, Alexandria Ocasio-Cortez lashed out at Senator Lindsey Graham on Twitter.

 She suggested that he reversed his stance on the standards that are necessary to impeach a president.